SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-11-25-shiny-accessibility.md

 ### Evaluate accessibility

 An easy first step is to test out how your application looks and behaves with assistive technology or under certain impairments.
 Operating systems and web browsers have many built-in tools that allow you to emulate vision deficiencies or the output of assistive technologies like screen readers.
 Try using your app only with a keyboard to see if you can successfully navigate.
-There are also a number of tools for evaluating websites against best practices and legal standards such as [&sect; 508](https://digital.gov/2018/01/30/updated-it-accessibility-standards/), the part of the ADA specific for information technology, including:
+There are also a number of tools for evaluating websites against best practices and legal standards such as [&sect;508](https://digital.gov/2018/01/30/updated-it-accessibility-standards/), the part of the ADA specific for information technology, including:

 * The [Web Accessibilty Evaluation Tool](https://wave.webaim.org/), a quick way to highlight problems on any webpage.
 * One-click emulators to simulate different types of vision deficiencies such as [Color Oracle](https://colororacle.org/) or [Google Chrome's built-in developer tool](https://developers.google.com/web/updates/2020/03/devtools).